 Picnics and Ballfields

 Enjoy one of the many picnic areas to gather family and friends for an outdoor picnic.
 For larger groups of 25 or more, you may want to also reserve one of the picnic shelters along with the picnic tables.
 Toss a Frisbee or play ball on the field.
-Reservations for picnic areas, shelters, or ball field can be made by contacting the Reservations Office or 973.326.7619.
+Reservations for picnic areas, shelters, or ball field can be made by contacting the Reservations Office or 973.326.7631 option 1.

 Mahlon Dickerson Reservation has several different camping opportunities.
 There are wooded RV sites, Adirondack shelters, and tent sites.
 For reservations and fee information regarding camping/RV reservation, please call the Campground Office at 973.697.3140.
 You are also invited to submit a campground availability request form online.

 For information regarding usage of other facilities at Mahlon Dickerson, please call 973.326.7631.

 - 4 Adirondack Shelters (9’x11’ lean-to) w/picnic tables & reflector fire ring

 - 8 Tent sites (12’x12’) w/tent platforms, picnic tables, and fire rings